 Attorneys can also help protect children's constitutional rights to family reunification when ORR denies release to a close relative sponsor.
 Lucas R., 2022 WL 2177454, at 14, 25.
 In these cases, due process requires that the "minor and minor's counsel are notified of the denial and have the opportunity to request to inspect the evidence."
 Id. at 27; see also 45 C.F.R. § 410.1205(e).
-When the sole reason for a release denial is a concern that the child is a danger to themselves or others, the child has a right to appeal the denial and to consult with their attorney of record.
+When the sole reason for a release denial is a concern the child is a danger to themselves or others, that child has a right to appeal the denial and to consult with their attorney of record.
 45 C.F.R. §§ 410.1205(f), 410.1206(c).
-As with restrictive placement reviews, children who have direct legal representation are much more likely to understand their legal rights and their options in relation to release, including possible implications for their immigration case.
-Although ORR does not guarantee representation related to release appeals, children's immigration attorneys often engage in pro bono advocacy on behalf of their clients and refer clients and their sponsors to pro bono counsel when appropriate.
+As with restrictive placement reviews, children who have direct legal representation are much more likely to understand their legal rights and options in relation to release, including possible implications for their immigration case.
+Although ORR does not guarantee representation related to release appeals, children's immigration attorneys often engage in pro bono advocacy and refer clients and their sponsors to pro bono counsel when appropriate.

 If a child does not have an available sponsor, their best option is usually the URM program.
 The URM program brings important benefits, including placement in a community setting where children can attend public school and enjoy significantly more freedom than in ORR custody, as well as access to the same range of benefits as children in state child welfare systems.
-45 C.F.R. § 400.112(a); 45 C.F.R. § 400.116(a).
+45 C.F.R. §§ 400.112(a), 400.116(a).
 But unaccompanied children are eligible for URM placement only if they have a qualifying immigration status.
-See 8 U.S.C. § 1232(c)(2)(A); 8 U.S.C. § 1522(d).
+See 8 U.S.C. §§ 1232(c)(2)(A), 1522(d).
 Without an immigration attorney, children are unlikely to obtain the documentation necessary to qualify for URM and can remain in limbo in ORR custody indefinitely.